 Meet our 2012 Top 40 under 40 Community Environmental Leaders

-At the regular Maple Ridge Council meeting on October 23, Leanne Koehn, Communications with Ridge Meadows Recycling, presented our 40 under 40 to Mayor & Council and gave an impassioned presentation about everyone’s potential to become an Environmental Leader.
-Click to download the Power Point of Leanne’s RMRS 40 under 40 Presentation – October 23, 2012.
+At the regular Maple Ridge Council meeting during Waste Reduction Week in October, Leanne Koehn, Community Engagement with Ridge Meadows Recycling, presented our 40 under 40 to Mayor & Council and gave an impassioned presentation about everyone’s potential to become an Environmental Leader.
+Click to download the Power Point of Leanne’s RMRS 40 under 40 Presentation.

 Child Category (Ages 4-12)

 May Brindley (Age 12) May is a Grade 7 student at the Maple Ridge Environmental School.
 Last year she did a project on recycling, which led to her setting up recycling for the school.
 She also did a presentation on it to the school and collected many, many toilet paper tubes to lead reuse craft workshops with the Kindergarten – Grade 3 students.

 Aryan Jamshidian (Age 5) Aryan makes sure everything is recycled at home and checks and gives warnings when there is a waste on energy, for example, when someone leaves the lights on after leaving a room.